 - LAZARUS would like to the acknowledge the National Science Foundation Award Numbers: 072402, 0930257, 103096.

-- TTU STEM Center for Outreach, Research & Education
+- LAZARUS is currently managed and coordinated by the STEM Center for Outreach, Research and Education (STEM CORE).

 What's Happening with LAZARUS?

 Come play with the LAZARUS Zombie Simulator to see if you can keep the zombies from taking over the US!